dojo/site/content/blog/en/building-dojo-app.md

 export default createStoreMiddleware<State>();
 ```

-Now we can add this to our application to define our menu of items.
+We can add this to our application to define our menu of items.

 ```tsx
 // src/App.tsx